MicrosoftDocs/sql-docs/docs/t-sql/statements/create-column-master-key-transact-sql.md

     The URL of the key in Azure Key Vault

 ENCLAVE_COMPUTATIONS
 Specifies that the column master key is enclave-enabled.
-All column encryption keys encrypted with this column master key can be shared with a server-side secure enclave and used for computations inside the enclave.
+You can share all column encryption keys, encrypted with the column master key, with a server-side secure enclave and use them for computations inside the enclave.
 For more information, see [Always Encrypted with secure enclaves](../../relational-databases/security/encryption/always-encrypted-enclaves.md).

 *signature*
 A binary literal that's a result of digitally signing *key path* and the ENCLAVE_COMPUTATIONS setting with the column master key.
 The signature reflects whether ENCLAVE_COMPUTATIONS is specified or not.
 The signature protects the signed values from being altered by unauthorized users.
 An Always Encrypted-enabled client driver verifies the signature and returns an error to the application if the signature is invalid.
 The signature must be generated using client-side tools.
 For more information, see [Always Encrypted with secure enclaves](../../relational-databases/security/encryption/always-encrypted-enclaves.md).